MalteWillmes/sfecol/README.md

 # sfecol - Colors of the San Francisco Estuary
 ***
 The San Francisco Estuary is a complex watershed and home to many different species of wildlife.
 This `R` package uses images of the landscape and wildlife to create color palettes.
-Colors are extracted from images using https://colordesigner.io/color-palette-from-image and the package follows the excellent work of the [`Manu`](https://g-thomson.github.io/Manu) and [`wesanderson`](https://github.com/karthik/wesanderson) packages.
+Colors are extracted from images using https://colordesigner.io/color-palette-from-image.
+This package closely imitates the excellent work of the [`Manu`](https://g-thomson.github.io/Manu) and [`wesanderson`](https://github.com/karthik/wesanderson) packages.

 ## Installation
 ***